PHX2600/The-Archive/forum/Off-Topic/1128 - Vista or 7.md

 Posted by **PHLAK** on Mon December 14th, 2009 09:30:51 AM

-[quote=&quot;CultLeadr&quot;:zfmjsrzg]The way the start menu is laid out is kind of disorienting for me however, and seems to take me longer to find programs compared with XP.[/quote:zfmjsrzg]
+[quote="CultLeadr":zfmjsrzg]The way the start menu is laid out is kind of disorienting for me however, and seems to take me longer to find programs compared with XP.[/quote:zfmjsrzg]

 I love the new start menu, it makes finding the program you want FASTER than XP (especially when you have lots of them).
 Just use the search box at the bottom of the start menu to type the name of the program you want to run and it will pop up in the menu above.
 If it's the top item, you don't even need to click, just press enter to run it.